 I was totally focused on the scenery in front of me as I walked between two gnarly old Junipers that might have been spaced about 12 feet apart and wasn’t watching my foot placement as closely as I should have been when I heard a very distinctive buzzing sound, it probably only took me 1/100th of a second to realize that I had walked too close to an extremely well camouflaged Rattlesnake.
 I estimate that I was within a mere 15 inches or so of stepping on it.

-Talk about an easy way to get the adrenalin flowing, and it did!
+Talk about an easy way to get the adrenaline flowing, and it did!

-Now Ron will tell you that I “squealed like a girl”, I’m not sure about that but I do know I made a sound as I jumped back away from the Rattlesnake, I hadn’t even seen it clearly at that point because it blended into the habitat so well.
+Now I have to tell you that I might have “squealed like a girl” as I jumped back away from the Rattlesnake which is something that I rarely do, I hadn’t even seen the snake clearly at that point because it blended into the habitat so well.
 It took me a few seconds to even form the words “It’s a rattlesnake”.
 The snake was only about 14 to 15 inches in length but even at that small size it had startled me quite sufficiently.

-I scurried over to the pickup to grab my backup D200 with the 70-300mm VR lens attached and Ron’s “little camera” because our longer lenses would have been overkill while Ron kept an eye on my “find”.
-I took 46 images of the Rattlesnake, probably half of them were sharp, the others were not so sharp thanks to taking them handheld with too much adrenalin coursing through my body which caused my hands to shake!
+I scurried over to the pickup to grab my backup D200 with the 70-300mm VR lens attached so I could photograph my “find”.
+I took 46 images of the Rattlesnake, probably half of them were sharp, the others were not so sharp thanks to taking them handheld with too much adrenaline coursing through my body which caused my hands to shake!

 I’m not certain about the identification of the snake, it may be a young Great Basin Rattlesnake – Crotalus oreganus lutosus or a Midget Faded Rattlesnake – Crotalus oreganus concolor.
 It might be another croatline subspecies too.
 If anyone reading this can identify the snake, I would certainly like to know.